nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Value Proposition**

 In Singapore, dog schools are popular among dog owners.
 Besides day care, they also provide training, grooming and workshops.
 With many moving parts daily, managing operations  can get overwhelming.
-PawBook is an all-in-one management system to help dog school managers keep track of attendance, scheduling and services and maintain organisation.
+Pawbook is an all-in-one management system to help dog school managers keep track of attendance, scheduling and services and maintain organisation.

 --------------------------------------------------------------------------------------------------------------------